Deep Completion Autoencoders for Radio Map Estimation: PSD Map Estimation Problem

 \cmt{notation}\emph{Notation:} \begin{myitemize} \myitem\cmt{cardinality}$|\mathcal{A}|$ denotes the cardinality of set $\mathcal{A}$. \myitem\cmt{scalars, vectors}Bold uppercase (lowercase) letters denote matrices or tensors (column vectors), \myitem\cmt{i-th entry of vector, i,j-th entry of matrix/tensor} $[\bm a]_i$ is the $i$-th entry of vector $\bm a$, $[\bm A]_{i,j}$ is the $(i,j)$-th entry of matrix $\bm A$, and $[\bm B]_{i,j,k}$ is the $(i,j,k)$-th entry of tensor $\bm B$. \myitem\cmt{transpose}Finally, $\bm A^\top$ is the transpose of matrix $\bm A$. \end{myitemize}

-\section{PSD map Estimation Problem}
+\section{PSD Map Estimation Problem}

 \cmt{Overview}This section formulates the problem of \emph{PSD map} estimation.
-The problem where \emph{power maps} must be estimated can be recovered as a special case of \emph{PSD map} estimation in a single frequency.
+The problem where \emph{power maps} are estimated can be recovered as a special case of \emph{PSD map} estimation in a single frequency.

 \cmt{signal propagation overview} \begin{myitemize} \myitem\cmt{sources}Consider $\sourcenum$ transmitters, or sources, located in a geographic region of interest $\mathcal{X}\subset\rfield^2$ and operating in a certain frequency band.
 Let $\transmitpsd_{\sourceind}(f)$ denote the transmit PSD of the $\sourceind$-th source and \myitem\cmt{channel}let $H_{\sourceind}(\bm x, f)$ represent the frequency response of the channel between the $\sourceind$-th source and a receiver with an isotropic antenna at location $\bm x\in \mathcal{X}$. \myitem\cmt{temporally stationary}Both $\transmitpsd_{\sourceind}(f)$ and $H_{\sourceind}(\bm x, f)$ are assumed to remain constant over time; see Remark~\ref{rem:locations}.